 The 2019 Public Hearing Draft for the Comprehensive Plan for the City of Rockville recommends that the city continue "to support capacity improvements at Gude Drive and MD 355, perhaps the intersection that delays the most drivers on a daily basis.
 Grade separation of the two roads may be the best solution amongst possible design options" (p.65).
-The City of Rockville supports an interchange at this location, especially if another roadway access is created at I-270 and West Gude Drive.
+The City of Rockville supports an interchange at this location, especially if an I-270 Managed Lanes access point is created to and from the southern side of the West Gude Drive Bridge.
+However, the State's Managed Lanes Project did not initially account for an access point at Gude Drive.
+As such, the State's Draft Environmental Impact Statement has no quantifiable information about any access's impact on nearby traffic conditions, including the intersection of Gude Drive and MD 355.
+The State has indicated that impacts will be assessed in coordination with the project's Final Environmental Impact Statement.
+Given that access to the Shady Grove Metrorail will be more convenient from the anticipated Managed Lanes access at I-370, which connects with Metro Access Road, it is unlikely that the Gude Drive Bridge access will facilitate Metrorail-related traffic.

-Six different alternatives for this intersection were explored during the Plan creation, including: adjusting the congestion standard from 80 to 100 seconds per vehicle, a single-point urban interchange, and a Gude Drive overpass of MD 355.
+Six different alternatives for this intersection were explored during the Plan creation, including: adjusting the congestion standard from 63 to 100 seconds per vehicle, a single-point urban interchange, and a Gude Drive overpass of MD 355.
 These alternatives also considered how future BRT would impact roadway changes.